ksagep/fifth-milestone-project-bitcoin/README.md

 ## Business requirements

 A friend of mine has a successful business and has been making a lot of money recently.
 She would invest part of her savings in cryptocurrency, particularly in Bitcoin.
 She decided on Bitcoin because it is the cryptocurrency that has been "mined" for the longest time and is mined in the main cryptomines (e.g. USA, Kazakhstan, Russia, etc.).
 In her opinion, the price of Bitcoin will rise significantly in the next period.
-She asked me to look for answers to his questions from the database available to her.
+She asked me to look for answers to her questions from the database available to her.
 Her database is open-sourced and shared only with me for this project.

 ### The project goals are:
 - Verify the client's assumption that the daily opening price is always lower than the closing price, so it is worth selling the cryptocurrency at the end of the day.